-- Managed by a firmwide resiliency Steering Committee, comprised of senior management from each line of business as well as relevant JPMC corporate functions;
+- Managed by a firmwide resiliency committee, comprised of senior management from each line of business as well as relevant JPMC corporate functions;

 - Reviewed and approved by the Audit Committee of the Board of Directors of JPMC on an annual basis;

 - Subject to risk-based examinations by JPMC internal auditors; and

 - Subject to regular inspection by regulatory authorities, including the US Office of The Comptroller of the Currency (OCC), The Federal Reserve Board (FRB), The UK Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA), the Monetary Authority of Singapore (MAS) and other national regulatory authorities around the globe.

 A robust crisis management process exists to enable efficient, effective and timely response to incidents of varying severity and types.

 - Firm-wide notification tools are used internally to communicate in crises;